janbodnar/Python-AI-Skolenie/crewai.md

 **Process**: The workflow that determines how tasks are executed
 **Tools**: External capabilities agents can use to complete tasks

-Here’s a clear, structured comparison table that highlights the core differences between **CrewAI** and **MCP**.
-I’ll keep it crisp and readable so you can use it as a reference or drop it directly into documentation.

----

 ## Comparison Table: CrewAI vs. MCP

-Here’s a clear, structured comparison table that highlights the core differences between CrewAI and MCP.
+Here’s a clear, structured comparison table that highlights the core differences
+between CrewAI and MCP.

 | Aspect | **CrewAI** | **MCP (Model Context Protocol)** |